cfnelson/BLE-RASPI-SCANNNER/README.md

 sudo python python_ble_scanner.py

-NOTES:
+NOTES - Read before running:

+Python code is a simple example/demo of using websockets to send ibeacon packets to a nodejs/socket.io server.

-you must have the libbluetooth-dev installed on your system.
+You must have the libbluetooth-dev installed on your system.

-if you want to change the server it is posting too then you must edit the python code and change the server and the port.
+You must edit the python code by changing the base_url variable to match to your intended server and port.
+Read the inline comments, for more details.